What are Scleral Lenses?

-If you are interested in seeing if scleral lenses are right for you, our staff at Midwest Eye Associates Scleral Lens and Keratoconus Center help patients from all over Creve Coeur or Wentzville, Missouri.
-Brad Borello will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Midwest Eye Associates Scleral Lens and Keratoconus Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Creve Coeur and Wentzville, Missouri, and Brad Borello will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision